-In line with guidance issued by The Chartered Institute of Public Finance & Accountancy (CIPFA), the Council has a well-established Audit and Governance Committee which carries out the role of an Audit Committee.
+In line with guidance issued by the Chartered Institute of Public Finance & Accountancy (CIPFA), the Council has a well-established Audit and Governance Committee which carries out the role of an Audit Committee.
 The role of this Committee involves approving the Statement of Accounts, as well as reviewing arrangements for areas such as treasury management, risk management, the wider internal control environment and consideration of internal and external audit plans, progress reports and annual reports.

 With regard to corporate governance, the Council considers an annual review of its Corporate Government arrangements, including the Local Code.
-The 2023/2024 review has been completed and was considered by the Chair and members of the Audit and Governance Committee in April 2024.
+The 2024/2025 review has been completed and was considered by the Chair and members of the Audit and Governance Committee in April 2025.
 The Code follows the framework recommended by CIPFA / SOLACE.
 The review assesses the Council's arrangements for compliance with the Code, which identifies the underlying principles of corporate governance - openness and inclusivity, integrity, and accountability - across the various dimensions of the Council's business.
 The review found that the Council's arrangements continue to be regarded as fit for purpose in accordance with the governance framework.
-Although the Council's internal audit service had reduced capacity during 2023/2024, this was supplemented by additional, external resources, and therefore, this has not impacted on the effectiveness of the Council's governance arrangements for the year or the head of Internal Audit's ability to provide an opinion on the effectiveness of the Council's control arrangements.